 - 11.1.
 A two-piece or a cut away leotard is allowed for all performers; a one-piece bottom is allowed for men only. - 11.2.
 The top must fully cover the breast area for women and show no added or unnecessary cleavage. - 11.3.
 The cut of the bottoms must be no higher than the fold of the hip in front (where the thigh and the hip meet), and must cover the pelvic bones fully.
-They must fully cover the gluteal area. - 11.4.
-Shorts must cover the gluteal crease all the way across the body (i.e. the fold formed where the gluteal area and the thigh meet must be covered).
+They must fully cover the glutes.

+11.4.
+Shorts must cover the glutes.
+Some examples of appropriate coverage are as follows: